This banana bread is dense and fluffy at the same time, has all the flavor, and made with simple, nutrient-dense ingredients.

 I think one of my all time favorite small things in life is something sweet alongside my coffee.
 Just makes my morning!
 I love this banana bread with my morning cup, smothered in seed or nut butter, yogurt, fruit, or any toppings i’m feeling.

 The flours used are almond flour, buckwheat flour or oat flour, and tapioca starch.
-These are all some of my favorite gluten free flours (buckwheat is a seed, not a grain if you are paleo!).
-It’s also refined sugar free, and can be made egg free with flax eggs!
+These are all some of my favorite gluten free flours.
+It’s also refined sugar free, and seriously tastes like the real deal!!

 This version above has some chocolate chips added, plus a sliced banana pressed into the top before getting sprinkled with the cinnamon sugar topping.
 It’s my new favorite way to enjoy it 🙂